i-namekawa/Pymagor/README.md

 ![PymagorScreenshot](https://github.com/i-namekawa/Pymagor/blob/images/images/Main-OnlineAnalysisSheet.jpg)

-Pymagor: a Python based ROI definition tool for calcium imaging data
+Pymagor: a Python based calcium imaging data analysis tool.
+ROI drawing made fun gets done.

-Pymagor is a tool (windows binary runs without python installed) to draw region-of-interest manually on the multi-page TIFF and other supported image files and quickly get a dF/F trace.
-With user provided meta-data, Pymagor will automatically align multiple image files for each stimulus condition and field-of-view combinations.
+Pymagor is a stand alone application that aims to automate many of labor intensive steps of calcium imaging data analysis and provide a user friendly environment for manual ROI drawing.
+Pymagor can open any multi-page TIFF files (and other supported files, see below) and you can quickly check dF/F image (either as frame average or movie) and the basal fluorescence image for morphology (raw frame or frame average).
+Pymagor will automatically align multiple image files for each stimulus and field-of-view combinations.
 You can export a PDF summary report and a mat file (or npz) for later analysis.

 For more detail, check [the wiki documentation] (https://github.com/i-namekawa/Pymagor/wiki).